 Phencyclidine and its relative, ketamine, were originally medical anesthetics that induce hallucinations and feelings of separation from reality at high doses.
 Other Hallucinogen Use Disorder includes all hallucinogens except phencyclidine and its relatives.
-The most recognizable drugs are MDMA and LSD, both of which were originally intended to help with psychotherapy.
+The most recognizable drugs are MDMA and LSD, both of which were originally meant to help with psychotherapy.

 What do they come from?